George Butler, 5th Marquess of Ormonde

 James George Anson Butler, 5th Marquess of Ormonde (18 April 1890 – 21 June 1949) was the son of James Arthur Wellington Foley Butler, 4th Marquess of Ormonde and American heiress Ellen Stager, daughter of Union General Anson Stager.

 Biography

+Early life

+George Butler was born at 21 Park Lane, Mayfair, the home of his paternal grandmother the Dowager Marchioness of Ormonde.
+His father Lord Arthur Butler was the younger brother and heir-presumptive of James Butler, 3rd Marquess of Ormonde.
+At the time of George's birth Lord Ormonde had been married for eighteen years but had not fathered any sons; as a result George's succession to the Ormonde family titles and estates was considered a likely eventuality.

-George Butler was born at 21 Park Lane, London, the home of his paternal grandmother the Dowager Marchioness of Ormonde.
-In 1899 his parents, then known as Lord and Lady Arthur Butler, acquired a lease of a London Townhouse of their own at 7 Portman Square.
-In 1901 Lord and Lady Arthur purchased a medium-sized Country Manor with 170 acres at Gennings Park in Kent.
-George completed his school at Harrow, before enrolling at the Royal Military College at Sandhurst.
-He joined the 1st Life Guards and saw active service during the First World War, during which he was wounded.
+George's mother Lady Arthur Butler was an American heiress, and her fortune allowed his parents to acquired the lease of a London House at 7 Portman Square in 1899, as well as the freehold of a medium-sized Country Manor with 170 acres at Gennings Park in Kent in 1901.
+As a boy he, along with his parents, were present Kilkenny Castle during the visit of King Edward VII and Queen Alexandra in 1904.

+George completed his schooling at Harrow, before enrolling at the Royal Military College, Sandhurst.
+He joined the 1st Life Guards regiment and saw active service during the First World War, during which he was wounded.
 He retired from the British Army in 1920, but retained the Rank of Major in the Reserve of Officers.
-As a boy he, along with his parents, were present Kilkenny Castle during the visit of King Edward VII and Queen Alexandra in 1904.